Communication

 Saying no without saying 'no'

 Most advice on saying no in the workplace is about having the courage to refuse.
-I think that frames it wrong.
+That frames it wrong.
 The thing that matters isn’t whether you have the nerve.
 It’s whether you have the vocabulary.

 In a healthy office, nobody actually needs to say the word “no.” You say five or six variants of “not now, not me, not like this, not without a tradeoff” — and those cover 95% of the situations where a new employee feels pressured to overcommit.